etola/DKT/README.md

 ```

+## 📜 Citation
+```
+...
+```

 ## 💗 Ackownledge
 Our code is based on recent fantastic works including [MoGe](https://github.com/microsoft/MoGe), [WAN](https://github.com/Wan-Video/Wan2.1), and [DiffSynth-Studio](https://github.com/modelscope/DiffSynth-Studio).
 We sincerely thank the authors for their excellent contributions.
 Huge thanks!

-## 📜 Citation
+## 📧 Contact
-```
-...
-```
+If you have any questions, please feel free to contact Shaocong Xu <b>(daniellesry at gmail.com)</b>.